 Subject code: MA5801:03

 Data Science is grounded in mathematics.
-This subject will provide students with the essential elements of mathematics required for data scientists, and will include elements of discrete mathematics including logics, sets, proof, functions, relations, graphs and trees.
+This subject will provide students with the essential elements of mathematics required for data scientists.
+This subject will include elements of discrete mathematics including logics, sets, proof, functions, relations, graphs and trees.
 It will also include elements of linear algebra including linear systems and matrix formulation, vector spaces, eigenvalues/eigenvectors, singular value decomposition as well as optimization and numerical methods.
-Computational aspects of this course will be developed in MatLab.
+Computational aspects of this course will be developed in Matlab.